lockstockandbarrel/earth/docs/lesson1_ucs4.md

 ## Introduction to Fortran Unicode support
-### Lession I: reading and writing UTF-8 Unicode files
+### Lesson I: reading and writing UTF-8 Unicode files

 Not all Fortran compilers provide high-level ISO-10646 (ie. "Unicode") support.
 To determine if a compiler provides support, one can attempt